askap-vast/vast-pipeline/README.md

  ...
 ```

-There are 4 commands, described in details below.
+There are 4 commands, described in detail below.

 ### Process Images
 In order to process the images in the pipeline, you must create/initialise a dataset first.

 #### Initialise a dataset
 The dataset creation is run using `initdataset` django command, which requires a dataset folder.
-The command create a folder with the dataset name under the settings
+The command creates a folder with the dataset name under the settings
 `PROJECT_WORKING_DIR` defined in [settings](./webinterface/settings.template.py).

 ```bash